Joyce-NL/gep-python-coding-challenge/README.md

 0.0.1 : First release.
 0.0.2 : Removed function call at the end of the Problem01 module.
 0.0.3 : Added the import statements to the Readme file.
+0.0.4 : Improved the legibility of the Readme file.